No. 18/775, 11th Battalion, Royal Irish Rifles

 William Semple enlisted in Belfast in November 1915 and he joined the 18th Battalion Royal Irish Rifles.
 In February 1916 he went to France where he served with the 11th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division.
 He was killed by enemy shellfire whilst in the trenches on 25 June 1916 and official notification of his death was a three stage process.
 Initially he was reported as wounded in action and then in September 1916 this was updated to wounded and missing in action.
 Later it was officially confirmed that he must be presumed to have been killed in action.

-Rifleman William Semple (No. 18/775) is commemorated on the Thiepval Memorial in France; on Donaghadee and District War Memorial and in Shore Street Presbyterian Church Donaghadee.
+Rifleman William Semple (No. 18/775) is commemorated on the Thiepval Memorial in France; on Donaghadee and District War Memorial; in Shore Street Presbyterian Church Donaghadee; on the family grave headstone in Donaghadee Parish Church of Ireland Graveyard.

 Rifleman William Semple (No. 18/775) was a cousin of Rifleman Robert James Semple (No. 16998) and Rifleman William Semple (No. 16999).
 William’s father Samuel and their father George were brothers.